 Focus Targeting and Messaging by Relevancy

-There’s relevance, and then there’s relevance.
-If you’re browsing a recipe blog and a pop-up appears offering you an e-book of recipes, that’s relevant by topic.
+Interrupting a visitor with irrelevant content will not be viewed as beneficial.
+If you’re browsing a recipe blog and a pop-up appears offering you an eBook of recipes, that’s relevant.
 But if you’re looking at the meat-free recipe selection and the pop-up offer is a collection of carnivorous cooking ideas, that’s not so clever.

 The Importance of Measuring and Testing

 Even if your pop-up content is personalized for each visitor to your site, you still need to test, measure and analyze the effectiveness of your pop-up campaigns.
-After all, there are many ways to provide personalized content and even more ways to design and implement a pop-up, so testing is the only way to make sure you’re getting it right.
+After all, there are many ways to design and implement a pop-up, so testing is the only way to make sure you’re getting it right.

 Some of the elements to test include:

 - Your pop-up’s headline copy.
 Clear, relevant and specific usually works well.
 Test several different headlines and then go with the ones that perform best.